vymz/info/week2/readme.md

 **Grading:** Your repository will be checked for grading, thus if you make any changes locally be sure to pull them.

-1. Fork the 'week2' repository
+1. Fork the 'info' repository, if you haven't already.
+If you did, make sure that you got the 'ComplementaryColor.java' file
-1. Update the software in order to support two languages
+1. Update the software (Java class) in order to support one additional language (ex: portuguese and english)
 1. Tag this version as 'release1'
 1. Update the software in order to support yet another language
 1. Tag this version as 'release2'

+**About the software to be evolved:** This poorly coded software identifies a representative vegetable and a complementary color for a given color provided as argument.
+Currently it only runs in portuguese, hopefully we will have it running with two other languages.
+There's no constraint on how you will achieve this, as long as it gets done.

 ## *Extra*
 *Recommended resources for the interested students*